 Welcome to St Paul's

 I am Mrs Heel, your class teacher.
-I have worked at Templars for over ten years and I am looking forward to a new term and a successful year.
+I have worked at Templars for over ten years.
 Here are some facts about me; I play flugel in a Brass Band, Bocking Concert Brass which my grandad founded nearly 40 years ago.
 I have 2 guinea pigs called Oreo and Kasper who are mischievous and absolutely love eating grass.
 My husband and I live in Braintree with our 2 daughters who both love art and music.

 The connected curriculum is the way in which Templars Academy teaches the wider curriculum such as art, geography, PSHE and history.
 All skills are explicitly taught to the children and then applied to a themed project.
-Our theme this half term is 'Feeding the community'.
-The year 4s will be baking the food and preparing the hall for their own Diwali celebration.
-To find out more about what skills the children will be learning and how they will be applied, see the file name 'Connected Curriculum' below.
+Our theme this half term is history - Anglo-Saxons.
+We will be learning about where they came from and why they travelled to Briton.
+We will be looking at artefacts and learning about how we know about the past and how people lived before us.
+We will also find out out timelines and how they are used to help us order human history.

 Unfortunately not the ones with chocolate chips.